 Also of recent relevant note:

-Athelas releases automated blood testing kit for home use
+Athelas releases automated blood testing kit for home use"Theranos?"
+Remember them?
+I've had my considerable irascible sport with them here.

 Silicon Valley-based startup Athelas today introduced a smartphone app that it says can do simple blood diagnosis at home and return results in just 60 seconds.